-Due to the COVID-19 pandemic, attendees at this year's Annual Meeting will be required to wear a face covering and adhere to social distancing requirements.
 Attendance at the Annual Meeting will be limited to stockholders or their proxy holders.
 If you are a proxy holder for a stockholder of record whose shares are registered in his or her name, you must provide a copy of a proxy from the stockholder of record authorizing you to vote such shares.
 If you are a beneficial holder who holds shares through a broker, bank or similar organization, you must provide proof of beneficial ownership as of the close of business on the record date, such as a brokerage or bank account statement, a copy of the proxy from the broker or other agent, or other similar evidence of ownership.
 Each attendee must also present valid photo identification, such as a driver's license or passport.
-Cameras, recording devices and other electronic devices will not be permitted at the Annual Meeting.
+Cameras and recording devices will not be permitted at the Annual Meeting.